vhxs/minimal-handlebars/README.md

-Me trying to learn handlebars.js. `npm start` runs an express.js HTTP server that servers index.html, which has embedded javascript that renders a precompiled Handlebars template.
+Me trying to learn handlebars.js. `npm start` runs an express.js HTTP server that serves index.html, which has embedded javascript that renders a precompiled Handlebars template.